Kellen-Linse/Data-Structs-Algos-and-Interviews/DS&A_Bootcamp/notes.md

 #### Queues

-- First In Last Out
+- First In First Out
   - **Enqueuing or Adding:** Add to beginning of queue.
   - **Dequeuing or Removing:** Remove from end of queue.